srinjoysom11/codingclub/README.md

- 'Hi i am srinjoy from ece roll no 220102097.I a from west bengal.'
+ 'Hi i am srinjoy from ece roll no 220102097.I a from west bengal.From this experience i will learn howo collaborate with other developers to make a project help others in doing something an dget help from other coder in my own project'